 So, Beacons.
 For me, writing about beacons began…well, it began as you might expect.
 In a hole in the ground, there lived a hobbit- I'm sorry.
-It’s been difficult to write about beacons without making a reference to Lord of the Rings.
-It doesn’t help that I started watching the new Amazon Prime show.
-The show's third episode will have aired by the time this blog gets published and all I can think about is Aragorn bursting through that door at Rohan every time I type or read the word ‘beacon’.
+It’s been difficult to write about them without making a reference to Lord of the Rings.
+It doesn’t help that I watched the new Amazon Prime show around the time I was writing this blog.
+All I can think about is Aragorn bursting through that door at Rohan every time I type or read the word ‘beacon’.
 I’ve got Tolkein on the brain.
-That being said, I’ll quell any further Lord of the Rings talk from now on (except for the next little paragraph).
+I’ll try my best to withhold any further Lord of the Rings talk going forward (except for the next little paragraph).

 Like in Lord of the Rings, the beacons we’re talking about today also send signals to communicate a message, but are an entirely different technology and for an entirely different reason.

 A definition is always a good place to start because when I first heard about beacons I quickly questioned the difference with what they do as opposed to geofences.
 Well, there is a difference, obviously, and that starts with the technology itself.

 Beacons are small bluetooth devices that send repeated wireless signals that smart devices, like your smartphone, receive when in proximity through bluetooth technology.
 The typical range of a beacon is between 2-5 meters but without physical obstruction a message can be sent out to a device up to 30 meters.
 Typically in an in-store scenario the 2-5 meter radius is more common, and unlike a geofence, beacons operate in a smaller range and at even greater location accuracy (down to centimeters).
 The specific bluetooth technology that beacons operate under are Bluetooth Low Energy (BLE).
 It’s with BLE technology that beacons can transmit signals to nearby devices.